 Your Saskatchewan and Northwest Territories fishing licenses will be issued upon your arrival.
 Please keep your licenses on your person when fishing.
 While unlikely, Provincial officials can fly in to check licenses and "back at camp" is not good enough.
-Cost for licenses will be added to your store bill.
+The cost of both licenses is included in your package.